Y0Coss/docs-fork/pages/network/additional_ip/primary_additional_ip_concepts/guide.en-gb.md

 ### Use Cases:

-**Manual and Automated Failover:** Quickly reassign IP addresses to backup services in case of main services failure, either manually or automatically VRRP or CARP;
+**Manual and Automated Failover:** Quickly reassign IP addresses to backup services in case of main services failure, either manually or automatically VRRP or CARP; <br>
-**Load Balancing:** Configure an OVHcloud Load Balancer, and distribute traffic among several servers or clusters;
+**Load Balancing with Additional IP:** Additional IPs let you isolate, migrate, and scale services more easily, while giving you finer control over how the Load Balancer distributes traffic; <br>
-**IP aliasing:** Assign several IP addresses to the same network interface, and host multiple websites or services on a single server;
+**IP aliasing:** Assign several IP addresses to the same network interface, and host multiple websites or services on a single server; <br>
-**Service Migration:** Migrate services between servers without changing the public-facing IP address.
+**Service Migration:** Migrate services between servers without changing the public-facing IP address. <br>
 **IP Geolocation:** Present a local IP address to customers in different regions, to improve latency and user experience.

 ### Related Guides: